-g) Other financial assets - investments
+f) Other financial assets - investments

-The other financial assets of the Fund are currently managed by two professional portfolio managers, UBS Global Asset Management (Australia) Limited and Schroder Investment Management Australia Limited.
-During the year the Fund has been invested in the UBS Cash Plus Fund in cash or cash-like products and in the Schroders Fixed Income Fund in a diversified range of fixed income securities.
+The other financial assets of the Fund are unit trust investments currently managed by two professional investment portfolio managers, UBS Global Asset Management (Australia) Limited and Schroder Investment Management Australia Limited.
+During the year the Fund has held investments in the UBS Cash Plus Fund in cash or cash-like products and in Schroders Fixed Income Fund in a diversified range of fixed income securities.
 They are held at fair value through profit or loss and are measured initially at fair value excluding any transaction costs that are directly attributable to the acquisition of these assets.
-Subsequent to initial recognition, they are measured at fair value with changes in their fair value recognised in the Statement of Comprehensive Income.
+Subsequent to initial recognition, they are measured at fair value with changes in their fair value recognised in the statement of comprehensive income.

 Fair values of these two portfolios are established by referring to redemption prices quoted by the two fund managers.
-The two fund managers are responsible for using the relevant market bid prices of underlying instruments in the portfolios at balance date to calculate the redemption prices in both funds.
+The two fund managers are responsible for using the relevant market bid prices of underlying instruments in the portfolios at balance date to calculate the redemption prices for both funds.

-h) Goods and Services Tax
+g) Goods and Services Tax

 Revenues, expenses and assets are recognised net of the amount of Goods and Services Tax (GST), except where the amount of GST incurred is not recoverable from the ATO.
-In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
+Where it is not recoverable, GST is recognised as part of the cost of acquisition of an asset where applicable, or recognised in the income statement as an expense.
 Payments to FIDA are not subject to GST.

-Receivables and payables in the Balance Sheet are stated with the amount of GST included.
+Receivables and payables in the balance sheet are stated with the amount of GST included.

-The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the Balance Sheet.
+The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the balance sheet.

-Cash flows are included in the Statement of Cash Flows on a gross basis.
+Cash flows are included in the statement of cash flows on a gross basis.

-i) Cash and cash equivalents
+h) Cash and cash equivalents